ryandw11/CoralStay/README.md

 # CoralStay
-A minecraft java plugin.
-Prevent coral from dying | 1.13.1
+A plugin for Spigot to prevent coral from dying when out of water.